The Hidden Energy Crisis

 Dr Keith R. Pullen, Reader in Energy Systems, City University, London

 "Teo Sanchez touches a raw nerve in the world of energy access - the majority of the poor who remain peripheral to modern energy interventions.
 Unless we make a case for the poor, energy access will continue to remain low on the agenda of national government policies or international aid.
 Sanchez starts the debate with facts and figures, which I hope will convert into positive actions."

 Dr Kavita Rai, Programme Manager, Global Village Energy Partnership

-Teodoro Sanchez is the Technology and Policy Adviser for Energy, Practical Action.
-He is a mechanical engineer with 20 years' experience with Practical Action in Peru and Britain.
+Teodoro Sanchez was the Technology and Policy Adviser for Energy, Practical Action, and a mechanical engineer with 20 years' experience with Practical Action in Peru and Britain.

 About the author

 1. Inequalities in energy

 Energy poverty and lack of access

 Energy consumption patterns